wwonigkeit/demo-workflows/README.md

 ## Description

-There are a couple of examples in this repository:
+There are a couple of examples in this repository

 ### run-docker-container
 This is the most simplest examples of how to run ANY container.
 In this case we use the Python container from hub.docker.com and run a Python code snippet.
 The progression of workflow complexity in the directory should be followed: